A favicon of Afternic

 Afternic Customer Reviews with Pros and Cons

 What do users say about Afternic?
 Based on aggregated G2 reviews (6 total mentions), Afternic scores highest for speed of domain sales.
-The most common criticism relates to payment issues.
+The most common criticism is payment delays and support communication.

 Generated from real user reviews on G2